April 21 - 27, 2013: Issue 107

 Absolutely nothing to it at all.
 They sat in the back seat.
 I drove Lady Blamey, General Blamey wouldn’t have me, he wanted a man, and he had to have his Rolls Royce or Bentley or whatever it was.
 I didn’t drive him but I drove Lady Blamey and all the other Generals.

 And I drove the very secluded men who had the duty of Coast Watching.
 Do you know anything about the Coast Watchers that were referenced in the musical the South Pacific?
-They had the little boat they called the 'Craic'.
 I didn’t know who they were, I didn’t know where they came from or where they were going.
+They had the little boat they called the 'Krait'.

 Major Warren Frederick Martin Clemens CBE, MC, AM (17 April 1915 – 31 May 2009) was a British colonial administrator and soldier.
 After a short leave in Australia in late 1941, Martin Clemens returned to the Solomons on a ship sent to evacuate European and Chinese residents from Guadalcanal.
 In late 1941 and early 1942, while serving as a District Officer in the Solomon Islands, he helped prepare the area for eventual resistance to Japanese occupation.
 His additional duties as coastwatcher alerted the Allies to Japanese plans to build an airstrip on Guadalcanal.
 Martin Clemens married Australian Anne Turnbull in 1948.
 They had four children.
 Clemens became an Australian citizen in 1961 and was involved in numerous public service and charity efforts.